 A short distance away from the seven Coloured Earth park lie the tallest single-drop waterfall in Mauritius.
 At about 100 meters of height and set amidst lush vegetation, I found these waterfalls far more striking than Alexandra Falls.
 You can even take a moderate-to-challenging hike to go to the base of Chamarel waterfalls, if so inclined.

-The Rhumerie de Chamarel
+Lovely stop at the Rhumerie de Chamarel

 We capped the day trip to Mauritius national park with a visit to one of the oldest rum distilleries on the island – The Rhumerie de Chamarel.
 This is a short distance away from the Chamarel Coloured Earth and the Chamarel Falls and can be easily visited post all the Black River Georges National Park activities.
 We went to this eco-friendly estate that still cultivates its own sugarcane and produces some of the finest rums in Mauritius in the late afternoon.